mewbotorg/mewbot/dev-docs/mypy-dev-notes/README.md

 which is not expected, and so would not be caught.
 So the tool can silently fail.
 This is not ideal.
+Resolution - add explicit failure if running in is_ci mode and the error code is non zero.

 I'm _fairly_ sure, as a secondary issue, the error message is unhelpful.
 Removing the named folder just causes it to name a different folder.